Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a circular cylinder

 \subsubsection{Scenario B: Energy Consumption with Simultaneous Control (Three Pairs)}

-A detailed analysis of energy consumption during flow control using three pairs of synthetic jets is presented in \cref{fig:figure12}.
-These jets ($J_2^1, J_2^2$, $J_3^1, J_3^2$, and $J_4^1, J_4^2$) are symmetrically arranged around the cylinder at angular positions of 75° ($J_4$), 90° ($J_3$), and 105° ($J_2$) relative to the forward stagnation point (0°).
-The action values shown in \cref{fig:figure12} correspond to the external energy expenditure associated with jet operation over non-dimensional time.
-In this context, $ E_{J_3} $ denotes the external energy required by the synthetic jets pair $ J_3 $, comprising $ J^1_3 $ and $ J^2_3 $, to achieve effective flow control.
-Interestingly, when compared to \cref{fig:figure11}, where only two pairs of synthetic jets are employed, \cref{fig:figure12} demonstrates that the activation of three pairs of synthetic jets leads to a reduction in the peak external energy demand for each individual jet.
+Figure \ref{fig:fig12} presents a detailed analysis of energy consumption for the control strategy involving the simultaneous activation of three pairs of synthetic jets.
+The jets—\( J_2^1 \) and \( J_2^2 \), \( J_3^1 \) and \( J_3^2 \), and \( J_4^1 \) and \( J_4^2 \)—are symmetrically positioned around the cylinder at angular locations of 105°, 90°, and 75° from the forward stagnation point.
+The external energy required for the synthetic jet pair \( J_3 \) (comprised of \( J^1_3 \) and \( J^2_3 \)) is denoted by \( E_{J_3} \), which is expressed as the integral of the control actions over time.
+Interestingly, when compared to figure \ref{fig:fig11}, where only two pairs of synthetic jets are employed, figure \ref{fig:fig12} demonstrates that the activation of three pairs of synthetic jets leads to a reduction in the peak external energy demand for each individual jet.
 This suggests that the simultaneous use of additional jets can distribute the energy load more effectively, thereby enhancing the overall efficiency of the flow control strategy.